ros2/ros2_documentation/source/index.rst

 * :doc:`Contributing <Contributing>`

-  - Best practices for contributing to these docs
+  - Best practices and methodology for contributing to ROS 2, as well as instructions for migrating existing ROS 1 content to ROS 2

 * :doc:`Contact <Contact>`